-- 1. The resolution authority shall assess whether it is feasible to apply the selected resolution strategy effectively in an appropriate timeframe and identify potential impediments to the implementation of the selected resolution strategy. - 2.
-The resolution authority shall consider both impediments to the short-term stabilisation of the institution or group, and any foreseeable impediments to a business reorganization which is required pursuant to Article 49 of Directive 2014/59/EU or otherwise likely to be required if the resolution strategy envisages all or part of the institution or group being restored to long-term viability. - 3.
-Impediments shall be assessed in at least the following categories:
+- 1. The resolution authority shall assess whether it is feasible to apply the selected resolution strategy effectively in an appropriate timeframe and shall identify potential impediments to the implementation of the selected resolution strategy. - 2.
+The resolution authority shall consider impediments to the short-term stabilisation of the institution or group.
+The resolution authority shall also consider any foreseeable impediments to a business reorganization which is required pursuant to Article 52 of Directive 2014/59/EU or otherwise likely to be required if the resolution strategy envisages all or part of the institution or group being restored to long-term viability.